shivaniii24/Stroke-prediction/README.md

 This project describes step-by-step procedure for building a machine learning (ML) model for stroke prediction and for analysing which features are most useful for the prediction.

-Dataset
+# Dataset
-Dataset can be downloaded from the Kaggle stroke dataset
+Dataset can be downloaded from https://www.kaggle.com/asaumya/healthcare-problem-prediction-stroke-patients